-During the 2020 reporting period, the WPCP continued the transition from a hard copy Operation and Maintenance (O&M) Manual to an on-line electronic O&M Manual (EOMM) using the Atlassian Confluence application, which seamlessly links to supporting information on the City's SharePoint network or elsewhere.
-In addition, the Confluence application provides enhanced functionality and greatly facilitates the updating process by eliminating multiple hard copies of the manual.
-This results in an intuitive, centralized interface that provides easy access to all relevant O&M Materials, including content from the earlier manual, SOPs, record drawings, equipment information/manuals, permits etc., in a completely electronic format.
+During the 2021 reporting period, the WPCP continued to add content to its electronic O&M Manual (EOMM).
+The EOMM was developed in Atlassian Confluence, a cloud-based knowledge management application.
+The EOMM seamlessly links to supporting information on the City's SharePoint network or other external web sites.
+Compared to the previous hard copy O&M Manual, the EOMM provides enhanced functionality and greatly facilitates the updating process by eliminating multiple hard copies of the manual.
+This results in an intuitive, centralized interface that provides easy access to all relevant O&M Materials, including content from the earlier manual, SOPs, record drawings, equipment information and manuals, and permits etc., in an electronic format.

-Similar to the previous manual, the EOMM is organized into sections (pages) that correspond to individual treatment unit processes and plant-wide support utilities.
+Similar to the previous hard copy manual, the EOMM is organized into sections (pages) that correspond to individual treatment unit processes and plant-wide utilities.
 There are also several pages related to training, and an overview page that provides general information about the WPCP and its programs.
 The unit process pages share a common template that make extensive use of "expanding" headings.
 Once headings are clicked on, detailed content including links to internal and external content become visible.
-The main elements of the common template are: Introduction (Purpose & Goals and Theory of Operation), Description of Process (including design criteria), Process Control, Operating Procedures, and Other Reference Materials.
+The main elements of the common template are: Introduction (Purpose & Goals and Theory of Operation), Description of Process (including design criteria), Process Control, Operating Procedures, and Other Reference Materials

-EOMM pages for the existing secondary and tertiary processes and plant utilities were developed using information from the previous manual during the 2020 reporting period.
+EOMM pages for the existing secondary and tertiary processes and plant utilities were originally developed with content from the previous manual, with additional features supported by the Confluence application.
+In 2021, the process of updating and expanding those pages continued.
 The EOMM is now the official O&M Manual for all secondary, tertiary, and related support processes.
-Minor revisions were made during the development process of those pages and additional content added to match the format of the EOMM.
-The previous O&M Manual's headworks, influent pumping, and primary treatment sections were not incorporated into the EOMM.
-Rather, they will remain accessible in the previous manual until they are decommissioned in 2021.
+The previous O&M Manual's headworks, influent pumping, and primary treatment sections were not incorporated into the EOMM as those facilities are to be decommissioned in 2022.
+The earlier sections remain accessible in the previous manual until decommissioning.